Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Introduction

 \item On the other hand, if we look at $\phi \in H^1(M)$, $\| \phi \|_{L^2}$ may blow up.
 For $M$ closed, by classical Hodge theory, each $\phi \in H^1$ has a harmonic representative, naturally with finite $L^2$-norm.
-When $M$ is non-compact, there exists $\phi \in H^1(M)$ such that $\| \phi \|_{L^2}= \infty$: through a relatively straightforward computation in \Cref{L2normblowupsurlem}, we demonstrate that for an incompressible properly embedded non-compact surface like the thrice-punctured sphere, the dual $1$-form $\alpha$ has infinite $L^2$-norm.
+When $M$ is noncompact, there exists $\phi \in H^1(M)$ such that $\| \phi \|_{L^2}= \infty$: through a relatively straightforward computation in \Cref{L2normblowupsurlem}, we demonstrate that for an incompressible properly embedded noncompact surface like the thrice-punctured sphere, the dual $1$-form $\alpha$ has infinite $L^2$-norm.

 \end{enumerate}